 Most skin lumps are benign.
 Benign lumps that are on the surface or not too deep in the skin can be vaporized.
-Dr Wan uses ultrapulse CO2 and high frequency radiofrequency that can provide tunable amounts of ablation and coagulation to vaporize precisely only the lump.
-It is important to have fine control over the destruction of abnormal tissue without causing too much collateral damage that can leading to complications such as scarring or post inflammatory hyperpigmentation.
+Dr Wan uses ultrapulse CO2 and high-frequency radiofrequency that can provide tunable amounts of ablation and coagulation to vaporize precisely only the lump.
+It is important to have fine control over the destruction of abnormal tissue without causing too much collateral damage that can lead to complications such as scarring or post-inflammatory hyperpigmentation.

 Not all lumps should be vaporized.

 Topical medication, as well as sun damage protection, should be adhered to reduce the risk of complications.